How to Remove Rust from Brake Rotors

 Step 4: Check for Any Damage before Washing

 To take off the rotor, disengage the brake caliper and its mounting bracket from the rotor by removing their bolts.
-Depending on the car model, this operation requires a ratchet or hex wrench.
-Then pull the rotor off the studs; if there is too much rust then this might take some force and effort.
+This operation requires a ratchet or hex wrench, depending on the car model.
+Then pull the rotor off the studs; if there is too much rust, this might take some force and effort.

 You need to make sure that you can clean them rigorously.
 Check for any sign of contaminants in each part, like stone chips and grime.
-Plus, make sure that they are free of any damage, like oil contamination, scratches, or contortion.
+Plus, ensure they are free of any damage, like oil contamination, scratches, or contortion.

 If any part seems to be worn down or in poor condition, replacing them is necessary.